andrewsleigh/soft-fabrication/joining-linking-keys/readme.md

-# Felt — Joining — Linking Keys
+# Joining — Linking Keys
 I tried several versions of this linking key to join two layers of fabric.

 ![](IMG_2743.jpg)